The devil is in the details. If you have managed a manufacturing or engineering project, you will appreciate the truth of this statement.

 The first of the two factors is the “N” value of the material.
 The N value represents the ability of the material to stretch.

-The second factor is the “R” value, which represents the plastic strain value of the material – the ability of the material to flow.
+The second factor is the “R” value, which represents the material’s plastic strain value – the material’s ability to flow.

 Careful consideration of these two factors is especially important when producing two small parts.
 As a customer, ensure your supplier is in a position to discuss these considerations with you.